 - BS, University of South Carolina

-The Perrine research group focuses on understanding reactions and processes at surfaces and interfaces,from pure metals to heterogeneous materials.
-Understanding surface chemical reactions at the molecular level, from adsorption of molecules in the gas phase and in solution, will help elucidate reaction mechanisms and surface transformations of materials in controlled conditions.
+The Perrine research group focuses on understanding reactions and processes at surfaces and interfaces, from pure metals, oxides, minerals to heterogeneous materials.
+Understanding surface chemical reactions at the molecular level, from adsorption of molecules in the gas phase and in the condensed phase, will help unravel surface mechanisms and transformations of materials in controlled conditions.

-We also focus on designing heterogeneous materials and architectures that will model catalysts and minerals to determine their fundamental physical and chemical properties under model and real conditions.
-A variety of surface analysis instruments are utilized to understand surface chemistry, including vibrational spectroscopy, electron spectroscopies, mass spectroscopy, scanning electron microscopy and atomic force microscopy.
+We also design meso- and nano-architectured materials to determine their fundamental physical and chemical properties under model and real conditions for next-generation heterogeneous catalysts .
+A variety of surface analysis instruments are utilized to understand surface chemistry, including vibrational spectroscopy, electron spectroscopies, mass spectroscopy, scanning electron microscopy, and atomic force microscopy.
 Our program is multidisciplinary encompassing research in chemistry, physics, materials science and engineering.
 Our aim is to understand fundamental physical and chemical processes than impact the fields of heterogeneous catalysis and environmental science.